Toolshare

 And I added a fun and familiar feature for the mobile experience by creating a swipe animation on the favorites page using smart animate in Figma.

-UI Feedback
+UI FEEDBACK

-One person mentioned considering a social login option
+One mentioned considering a social login option

-Another person brought up creating a mockup photo for one of the images.
+Another suggested creating a mockup photo for one of the images.
 That some of the users might be using the camera to take photos of the tool in their environment and uploading it directly (instead of using a stock photo).
-Two people commented on decreasing the spacing between the results

-One person reminded me not to forget the page indicator for the icons.
+One reminded me not to forget the page indicator for the icons.
 I could choose a different color and add a line above to help with accessibility.

 Takeways